headllines/github-daily/README.md

 Top posts are stored in [issues](https://github.com/headllines/github-daily/issues).
 You can subscribe by [watching this repo](#how-does-it-work) or via [RSS](https://feeds.pub/feed/http%3A%2F%2Frsshub.app%2Fgithub%2Fissue%2Fheadllines%2Fgithub-daily)

-Email and other ways to subscirbe updates are still under development, you can join [the mailing list](https://headllines.com) to get notified.
+Email and other ways to subscribe updates are still under development, you can join [the mailing list](https://headllines.com) to get notified.

 ## How does it work